 Select Urban Health Activities

-Project Conceal: Project Conceal is a 3.5-year NIMH-funded study of an ethnically diverse sample of "men on the down low."
-Specifically, the study will interview 200 non-gay identified men who have sex with men and women (MSMW) who have not disclosed their same-sex behavior to their wives and girlfriends.
-Of critical interest is whether non-disclosing MSMW may engaging in sexual risk behaviors with both their male and female partners, potentially serving as a "bisexual bridge" for HIV acquisition and transmission to their female partners.
+Project Conceal: Project Conceal is a 3.5-year NIMH-funded R01 study of an ethnically diverse sample of behaviorally-bisexual men.
+Specifically, the study interviewed 203 non-gay identified men who have sex with men and women (MSMW) who have not disclosed their same-sex behavior to their wives and girlfriends.
+Of critical interest is whether non-disclosing MSMW may engaging in sexual risk behaviors with both their male and female partners.
 Other aims include understanding the different psychosocial needs fulfilled by sexual relationships with men and women and the strategies MSMW use to conceal their same-sex behaviors.

 Schrimshaw, E. W., Siegel, K., Downing, M. J., Jr., & Parsons, J. T. Disclosure and concealment of sexual orientation and the mental health of non-gay-identified, behaviorally-bisexual men.
 Journal of Consulting and Clinical Psychology, 81, 141-153, 2013